Serg99io/Capstone-cryptoart/README.md

 # Capstone-cryptoart
-repository with code for capstone about cryptoart
+repository with a notebook for my capstone about cryptoart